phantomzone-org/phantom/doc/costs.md

      - PC update BDD: 58.745625ms
 -->

-Below is the dependency of Phantom.
+Below is the dependency of one cycle in Phantom.
+It shows how each intermediate value in Phantom is computed and which other values it depends on.
 A single cycle starts at top and ends at the bottom.
 Operation blocks at same level are processed in parallel, thus the total cycle time equals summation of time take by each block on longest path.

 The runtimes are from running Phantom on a AWS m6a.8xlarge, parallelized with 32 threads.
+Runtimes are subject to improvement and may vary, depending on the hardware.

 ```mermaid